arniu/vscode-sql-formatter/README.md

-# Sql Formatter
+# Sql Formatter for vscode

 Format SQL files using the [sql-formatter](https://www.npmjs.com/package/sql-formatter) npm package.

 ## Acknowledge

-This was FORKED from <https://github.com/kufii/vscode-sql-formatter>.
+This was FORKED from <https://github.com/kufii/vscode-sql-formatter> and renamed to `sql-formatter-vscode`.

 ## Configuration